Contents

 Raku Hoku, the northern wards of Kyoto, are rich in nature, as well as being home to some of Kyoto’s most iconic temples (notably Kinkaku-ji on the southern edge of the ward) and shrines.
 The northern part of Kita-ku (North Ward) is mountainous and not easily accessible by subway, but you can get around well using the extensive city bus system.

-Sakyo-ku, in the northeastern corner of the city, is home to some of the city’s most iconic landmarks as well as beautifully landscaped walks.
+Sakyo-kuin the northeastern corner of the city, is home to some of the city’s most iconic landmarks as well as beautifully landscaped walks.
 Ginkaku-ji (the “Silver Pavilion”) marks the northern end and the Philosopher’s Walk marks the southern end of the ward.
 This area of Kyoto is rich in ancient history and dining and shopping here are more of the traditional kind.
 Live here if you enjoy discovering a hidden tea shop or quaint noodle shop on your weekend walkabouts.

 Recommendation from a local resident: Ichijoji Station